anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_all title='Overview pledge-responder-mode exchanges' artwork-align="left"}

-The following sub sections split the interactions between the different components into:
+The following sub sections split the interactions shown in {{exchangesfig_uc2_all}} between the different components into:

-* {{exchanges_uc2_1}} describes the request object acquisition by the registrar-agent from pledge.
+1. {{exchanges_uc2_1}} describes the request object acquisition by the registrar-agent from pledge.

-* {{exchanges_uc2_2}} describes the request object processing initiated by the registrar-agent to the registrar and also the interaction of the registrar with the MASA and the domain CA including the response object processing by these entities.
+2. {{exchanges_uc2_2}} describes the request object processing initiated by the registrar-agent to the registrar and also the interaction of the registrar with the MASA and the domain CA including the response object processing by these entities.

-* {{exchanges_uc2_3}} describes the supply of response objects between the registrar-agent and the pledge including the status information.
+3. {{exchanges_uc2_3}} describes the supply of response objects between the registrar-agent and the pledge including the status information.

-* {{exchanges_uc2_5}} describes the general status handling and addresses corresponding exchanges between the registrar-agent and the registrar.
+4. {{exchanges_uc2_5}} describes the general status handling and addresses corresponding exchanges between the registrar-agent and the registrar.

 ## Request Objects Acquisition by Registrar-Agent from Pledge {#exchanges_uc2_1}

 The following description assumes that the registrar-agent has already discovered the pledge.
-This may be done as described in {{discovery_uc2_ppa}} based on mDNS or similar.
+This may be done as described in {{discovery_uc2_ppa}} and {{exchangesfig_uc2_all}} based on DNS-SD or similar.

 The focus is on the exchange of signature-wrapped objects using endpoints defined for the pledge in {{pledge_ep}}.